 I don’t like to use harsh chemicals on me or my animals.
 Aside from the reactions I usually have because my body is super sensitive, I just don’t understand why we insist on using toxins when natural, non-toxic alternatives are available.
 The downside is that usually the “all-natural” choices are much more expensive.
-Fly spray is no exception.
+And fly spray is no exception.
 Last year, I used a leading brand’s all-natural fly spray in the bright green bottle….to the tune of $26.99 a pop!
 If you are spraying several horses once or twice a day, that can add up quick!

-Ingredients for All Natural Horse Spray
+Ingredients for All Natural Homemade Fly Spray For Horses

 - 1 ½ cups water